+The invention of safety glasses to protect eyes and goggles have helped tremendously in keeping our eyes safe.
 Evolution has designed our bodies so that our facial bone structure protects our eyes from injuries caused by being hit by a large object.
 Meanwhile, our eyelashes shield our eyes from small objects.
-The invention of safety glasses and goggles have helped tremendously in keeping our eyes safe.
-These glasses were first utilized in gas masks during the first World War.
+These protective equipmment were first utilized in gas masks during the first World War.
 It has since progressed to protective eyewear for firefighters, welders, factory workers, and athletes.

-List of Reasons Why Wearing Safety Eyewear is Important
+List of Reasons Why Wearing Safety Glasses to Protect Eyes is Important

 Many people think that they would only wear glasses if there’s something wrong with their eyes.
 They don’t realize that any form of eyewear can go a long way in protecting your eyesight.
 Especially at night when it is recommended to use night driving glasses.
 Consider these reasons for wearing safety eyewear: